 What lifestyle changes should I make?

 - Routine tests (e.g. complete blood count, kidney and liver function, electrolyte, blood sugar and cholesterol levels, eye examination) may be done while you are being treated with this medicine.
 Your doctor will advise you about how often you need to have these tests.

 - Your blood pressure may fall or rise to unsafe levels without you noticing it.
 Monitor your blood pressure before and during treatment.

 - Regular monitoring of weight, mental status, and abnormal movements of the tongue or face may also be needed.

 Paliperidone may affect the ability of your body to adjust to temperature changes in the environment.
 Avoid exposure to very cold or very hot environments.
 Avoid strenuous exercise and activities like going to the sauna.
 Drink more water to prevent dehydration.

 Paliperidone may cause drowsiness, dizziness, or blurred vision.
 If affected, do not drive or take part in any activity in which you need to be alert or need to see clearly.

 This medicine may cause your blood pressure to fall suddenly when you get up from a sitting or lying down position and you may feel giddy.
 To minimise this problem, stand up slowly.

-Other side effects include any of the following: weight gain, headache, tremors, stomach pain or discomfort, nausea, vomiting, constipation, diarrhoea, indigestion, toothache, increased or decreased appetite, fever, fatigue, weakness, cough, nasal congestion, throat pain, muscle and joint pain, difficulty sleeping, and loss of menstrual period.
+Other side effects include any of the following: weight gain, headache, tremors, stomach pain or discomfort, nausea, vomiting, constipation, diarrhoea, indigestion, toothache, increased or decreased appetite, fever, fatigue, weakness, cough, nasal congestion, muscle and joint pain, difficulty sleeping, loss of menstrual period, and injection site reactions.

 Some side effects may need immediate medical help.
 Alert your doctor quickly if you experience any of the following: